Sifchain/ClientSDK/README.md

 2. Pull the latest published openapi spec and generates the new function stubs.
    `npm run nuke-api`

 Once you have generated the stubs, you can test out each modules transaction functionality.
-In order to enable transaction signing, you create a `.env` file and provide the wallet mnemonic, as well as the sifnode URL to broadcast the transactions to.
+In order to enable transaction signing, you create a `.env` file using the `sample.env` template and provide the wallet mnemonics, and Infura details.
+Next check the `config.ts` file is using the correct sifnode URL and RPC addresses to broadcast transactions to.

 It is the users responsibility to ensure that your transactions are being broadcast to a safe and non-malicious node operator.